ARISE-Initiative/robomimic/docs/introduction/getting_started.md

 Next, we preview some useful features and examples for running custom experiments.

 ### Overview of codebase
-To begin, here is a high-level overview of the main `robomimic` code directory (with selected files):
+Here is a high-level overview of the `robomimic` directory (highlighting selected files):
 ```
 algo                      # algorithms
   bc.py                      # bc implementation